 Managing Director, Three Mile Capital

-David Tanner is the managing director of Three Mile Capital, a private investment company, and is a partner in Rosemark Capital, an investor in media and marketing technology companies.
+David Tanner is the managing director of Three Mile Capital, a private investment company.
 He serves on the boards of White Mountains Insurance Group Ltd. and Northeast Bank.
-In addition to NYU Board of Trustees, Tanner is chair of the NYU School of Law Foundation Board, trustee of Montefiore Medicine Academic Health System, director of Lawyers for Children, and director of The Carroll and Milton Petrie Foundation.
+In addition to NYU Board of Trustees, Tanner is chair of the NYU School of Law Foundation Board, trustee of Montefiore Medicine Academic Health System, trustee of Central Synagogue, director of Lawyers for Children, and director of The Carroll and Milton Petrie Foundation.
 He served as the chairman of the Board of Trustees of Montefiore Medicine Academic Health System and related entities from January 2007 through May 2018.